lsst-sitcom/sitcomtn-074/index.rst

 .. note::
    The setup in the left photo of Fig. 7 is example only.
-   Please do not operate the Turbopump on a non-rigid surface.
+   DO NOT operate the Turbopump on a non-rigid surface.

-Connect the turbopump to a secure electrical outlet, and turn the flip switch (at the back of the device on the lower right) to turn the pump on.
+Connect the turbopump to a secure electrical outlet, and turn the rocker switch (at the back of the device on the lower right) to turn the pump on.
 This only puts the pump in operational condition, it’s not evacuating air yet.

 Start the pump (with the front power button).